 If you’re looking to make your own cleaning products, keep your supplies in a bucket or container so everything is easily accessible.
 Here are the basics you’ll need (my sources are on the lower sidebar in my Amazon shop):

 - the perfect companion to making your own cleaning products?
-The Organically Clean Home (shameless plug, of course)
+The Organically Clean Home

 - clean, empty spray bottles